-This means we may see whole new waves of innovation in future years, especially centred on emerging technologies like delivery drones, automation, electric and driverless cars, and advanced artificial intelligence.
+This means we may see whole new waves of innovation in future years, especially centered on emerging technologies like delivery drones, automation, electric and driverless cars, and advanced artificial intelligence.

 Unicorn Sectors Around the World

-For a better idea of how sectors are distributed around the world, see the visualisation below.
-The size of each pie chart shows the total number of unicorn startups in the country, and is then divided by sector.
+For a better idea of how sectors are distributed around the world, see the visualization below.
+The size of each pie chart shows the total number of unicorn startups in the country and is then divided by sector.

 This shows some interesting trends across different regions.
 In the USA, internet software and services are the most common sector for unicorns, with 19% of the country’s unicorns working within this sector.
 This reflects trends in areas like Silicon Valley, where software was often the go-to choice for tech startups.

-This can be attributed to the fact that London has the highest concentrations of financial institutions in the world, and so seems to be a natural base for fintech operations.
+This can be attributed to the fact that London has the highest concentration of financial institutions in the world, and so seems to be a natural base for fintech operations.

 The Most Successful Unicorns

 The 20 most valuable unicorns are true behemoths, with unbelievably high values.
 Their combined value is now higher than the GDP of many countries, with only 28 countries in the world having a bigger economy.
 The combined value is close to $400 billion – a staggering amount of money.

 For all the data you need about the most valuable unicorns, take a look at the visualization below.
 Each company is color-coded by sector and you can hover over each to find out complete details about:

 - Country of origin